Difference between ASP.NET WebForms and ASP.NET MVC

 Asp.Net Web Form has built-in data controls and best for rapid development with powerful data access.

 Asp.Net MVC is lightweight, provide full control over markup and support many features that allow fast & agile development.
-Hence it is best for developing interactive web application with latest web standards.
+Hence it is best for developing an interactive web application with the latest web standards.